 Most babies born with trisomy 13 or 18 die by age 1.
 But some babies with these disorders do survive the first year of life.
 It’s hard to predict how long a child with these disorders might live.
-There are a few reports of babies with trisomy 13 or 18 surviving to their teens.
-But this is rare.
+There are some reports of babies with trisomy 13 or 18 surviving to their teens.

 Chromosomes come in sets of 2, or pairs.
-Most people have 23 pairs of chromosomes in their cells.
-Trisomy means that a person has 3 of a certain chromosome instead of 2.
+Most people have 23 pairs of chromosomes in their cells (46 chromosomes total).
+Trisomy means that a person has 3 copies of a certain chromosome instead of 2.
 Trisomy 13 means the child has 3 copies of chromosome number 13.
 Trisomy 18 means the child has 3 copies of chromosome number 18.

 What causes trisomy 13 and trisomy 18 in a child?

-When a baby is conceived, a normal egg cell and normal sperm cell start with 46 chromosomes.
-The egg and sperm cells then divide in half.
+A normal egg cell and normal sperm cell start with 46 chromosomes.
+The egg and sperm cells then divide their chromosomes by half.
 The egg and sperm cells then have 23 chromosomes each.
 When a sperm with 23 chromosomes fertilizes an egg with 23 chromosomes, the baby will then have a complete set of 46 chromosomes.
 Half are from the father and half are from the mother.

-Sometimes the extra number 13 or number 18 chromosome, or part of it, is attached to another chromosome in the egg or sperm.
+Sometimes the extra number 13 or number 18 chromosome, or part of it, is attached to another chromosome.
 This is called a translocation.
 This is the only form of trisomy 13 or 18 that may be inherited from a parent.
-Some parents may have balanced translocation.
-This means the number 13 or 18 chromosome is attached to another chromosome.
-But it doesn't affect their own health.

 A rare form is called mosaic trisomy 13 or 18.
-This is when an error in cell division happens after the egg is fertilized.
-People with this syndrome have both normal cells and some cells with an extra chromosome number 13 or 18.
+This is when an error in cell division happens after fertilization.
+People with this syndrome have some cells with a typical number of chromosomes and some cells with an extra chromosome number 13 or 18.